-This keto recipe is not what you probably thought, a chicken stuffed bread.
-No!
-Prepare to have your mind blown: What I proudly present to you now is a method of replacing the actual flour in bread for chicken breast.
-It is a practical and effortless way of consuming your proteins: The perfect keto bread for a bodybuilding diet.
+A flourless keto bread that substitutes the actual flour for… chicken breast!
+It’s naturally gluten-free, low-carb and low-fat, and a practical and effortless way of consuming your proteins: The perfect keto bread for a bodybuilding diet.
 Equally amazing if you are living a keto lifestyle and sorely missing bread, and found that most keto diet bread recipes are just too caloric and not all that great.

 How does the keto chicken bread taste like?